 - Invite your friends to join the Generation of Generosity

 Help Us Tell the Story

-  This whole project started with a group of storytellers sitting in a place where we were moved by the stories that surrounded us.
+This whole project started with a group of storytellers sitting in a place where we were.
 Stories can make a big difference, and your story can help move the needle in the fight against poverty.
 Here are some ways that you can get involved:

 - Share this story, talk about this project and why you think it’s important

 - Talk about poverty, education, or Haiti in general

 - Sponsor a child in Haiti and talk about what it means to you

 If you have questions or need resources to help you tell your story, then let me know.
 I know people who can make things happen.
 It’s my goal to help empower you to use your voice to make a difference.

 And if you write a story pointing people back to this project, then share the link in the Linky Tools widget below.
 And if you’re super ambitious, then feel free to grab the widget code and embed it on your post(s).
 I’m expecting that there will be some amazing stories shared while we empower Haiti and transform a community.